antocharles1/CY_Biblio/README.txt

-HELLO DEAR USER !
+HELLO DEAR USER!

 Welcome to our CY_LIBRARY by Antoine TETU and Charles DELPECH.

-For use our project, we will explain what you can do with it : to start here's what you can do :
+To use our project, we will explain what you can do with it :

+to start here's what you can do :

-For launch the program, just tap "./exec" in your terminal (while in this folder).
+To launch the program, just tap "./exec" in your terminal (while in this folder).

-now you can:  create an account, log in and exit. to create an account tap 2, after choose if you create an teacher or an student account. enter your name, id and password.
+Now you can:  create an account, log in, and exit.

+To create an account tap 2, after choosing if you create a teacher or a student account. enter your name, id, and password.

-(all informations of all account are saved in binary, so thanks to that, if somebody open the database, he can not read the password ant id of users.) if the id is already choose by another person, you have to choose another.
+(all pieces of information of all accounts are saved in binary, so thanks to that, if somebody opens the database, he can not read the password and id of users.)

+If another person already chooses the id, you have to choose another.

-CONGRATULATIONS !
-YOU HAVE SUCCESFULLY CREATED AN ACCOUNT !
+CONGRATULATIONS!
+YOU HAVE SUCCESSFULLY CREATED AN ACCOUNT!

-After, you can log in or create an account again. you can also leave, your information is well saved !
+After, you can log in or create an account again. you can also leave, your information are well saved!

-to log in, tap 1 !
+To log in, tap 1!

+After, entering your ID( if your ID does not exist, go back and create your account!)

+and entering your secret password.
+You can connect to either a teacher account or a student account.

-after, enter your ID. if your ID does not exist, go back and create your account ! after enter your secret password. now, if your account is a teacher account, you will be directed in your specific menu.
+If your account is a teacher account, you will be directed to your specific menu.

-Same for student's account.
+Same for the student's account.

 IN THE TEACHER ACCOUNT :

-You can save a new book in the database typing 1, enter the author name, choose a cathegory, enter the ISBN or ID book, and to finish enter the title's book. an new book appeared in  his cathegory !
+You can save a new book in the database by typing 1.
+You need to enter the author's name, choose a category, enter the ISBN or ID book, and to finish, enter the book's title

+A new book will appear in his category!

-you can borrow 5 book max, and WARNING , you have just 3minutes with the book, if you not return, or return to late the book, your account will be ban ! for borrow books tap 3 : after you have different cathegory, choose one, and you have all books of this cathegory available (books borrowed by another account are not available).
+You can borrow 5 books max, and WARNING, you have just 3minutes with the book, if you do not return, or return the book too late, your account will be banned!

+To borrow books tap 3: after choosing the category, then choose one, all the books in this category will be available (except books borrowed by another account).

-for return books tap 2 :
+To return books tap 2 :

-and after tap the number of book that you want return. your books are then replaced in the good place.
+and after typing the number of the book you want to return.
+Your book will then be replaced in the correct place.

-to log out, tap 4, dont worry, if you have books, they stay with you , but warning at borrow time !
+To log out, tap 4, don't worry if you have books borrowed, they will stay with you, but don't forget that you have a limited amount of time with those books.

 IN THE STUDENT ACCOUNT :

-you can borrow 3 book max, and WARNING , you have just 2 minutes with the book, if you not return, or return to late the book, your account will be ban ! for borrow books tap 2 : after you have different cathegory, choose one, and you have all books of this cathegory available (books borrowed by another account are not available).
+You can borrow 3 books max, and WARNING, you can borrow them for just 2 minutes each, if you do not return, or return them late, your account will be banned!

+To borrow a book tap 2: choose the category, then choose one, all books in this category will be available (except books borrowed by another account).

-for return books tap 1 :
+To return books tap 1 :

-and after tap the number of book that you want return. your books are then replaced in the good place.
+and after typing the number of the book that you want to return.
+Your book will be then be replaced in the correct place.

-to log out, tap 3, dont worry, if you have books, they stay with you , but warning at borrow time !
+To log out, tap 3, don't worry if you have books borrowed, they will stay with you, but don't forget that you have a limited amount of time with those books.

 TO VIEW CODE :

- you have 3 doccument (main.c, menu.c, save.c) in the makefile, just open it to view code.
+ You have 3 documents (main.c, menu.c, save.c) in the makefile, just open it to view the code.

- if you have any probleme or any question contact us at antoine.tetu@cy-tech.fr or charles.delpech@cy-tech.fr
+ if you have any problems or any questions, contact us at antoine.tetu@cy-tech.fr or charles.delpech@cy-tech.fr

  COPYRIGHT 2022 ANTOINE TETU, CHARLES DELPECH